-1) The Blalock-Taussig shunt (classic or modified): Anastomosis between the subclavian artery and the pulmonary artery.
+1) Blalock-Taussig shunt (classic or modified): Anastomosis between the subclavian artery and the pulmonary artery.

 2) Waterston shunt: The ascending aorta and the right pulmonary artery are anastomosed.

 3) Potts shunt: This is an anastomosis of the descending aorta and the left pulmonary artery.